opnfv/opnfvdocs/docs/release/overview.rst

 The OPNFV software platform is comprised exclusively of open source implementations of platform component pieces.
-OPNFV is able to draw from the rich ecosystem of NFV related technologies available in open-source then integrate, test, measure and improve these components in conjunction with our source communities.
+OPNFV is able to draw from the rich ecosystem of NFV related technologies available in open source communities, and then integrate, test, measure and improve these components in conjunction with our upstream communities.

-While the composition of the OPNFV software platform is highly complex and constituted of many projects and components, a subset of these projects gain the most attention from the OPNFV community to drive the development of new technologies and capabilities.

 ---------------------------------
 Virtual Infrastructure Management